onedata/onedata-drive/README.md

 - **Oneprovider token**
     - must have REST/CDMI access,
     - must have access to Oneproviders (Onezone access is not required),
-    - limiting token access to specific paths (during token creation) might not work as expected with spaces of which you are not owner.
+    - limiting token access to specific paths (during token creation) might not work as expected.

 ## Logging
 Files with logs can be found at `C:\Users\Andrej\AppData\Local\Packages\<packageName>\LocalState\Logs`.